 Move from Reactive to Predictive Maintenance

-In an analysis of Accruent customer data, we found that reactive maintenance was 10 times as expensive as planned preventative maintenance.
+In an analysis of Accruent customer data, we found that reactive maintenance was 10 times as expensive as planned preventive maintenance.
 This is based on the typical costs around reactive maintenance.
 When a piece of equipment fails, emergency costs, downtime, additional parts and labor, and the potential loss in production can stack up quickly.
-This is where planned preventative maintenance schedules are useful.
+This is where planned preventive maintenance schedules are useful.
 These plans can allow facilities managers to get ahead of downtime by implementing check-ins on pieces of equipment for repairs.
 This can be helpful, but potentially wasteful, due to a one sized fit all approach to maintenance.

-Reactive to Planned Preventative Maintenance
+Reactive to Planned Preventive Maintenance

-Consider scheduled HVAC filter changes, an example of a planned preventative maintenance schedule.
+Consider scheduled HVAC filter changes, an example of a planned preventive maintenance schedule.
 If your business concludes that four filter changes a year is average, then you can design contracts to ensure a technician is on-site replacing an HVAC filter for times a year, or once a quarter.
 This will naturally cut down on reactive work orders due to regular HVAC filter replacements and reduce the prevalence of overworked HVAC units.

 If you have a store in Arizona in the middle of the summer, where there is often an abundance of dust and debris, you may need to change HVAC filters more often than once per quarter.
 Alternatively, if you have a store in a temperate location like Kansas, you may only need to change your HVAC filter twice per year.
-This is where remote monitoring can cut the waste out of planned preventative maintenance plans.
+This is where remote monitoring can cut the waste out of planned preventive maintenance plans.
 By remotely monitoring your HVAC units, you have the ability to read when your HVAC system is overworking or operating at baseline.
 That way you will know when to replace filters at both stores, as your HVAC systems can relay their statuses via the remote monitoring platform.